lucidrains/se3-transformer-pytorch/README.md

 ### Using EGNN

 This is an experimental version of EGNN that works for higher types, and greater dimensionality than just 1 (for the coordinates).
+The class name is still `SE3Transformer` since it reuses some preexisting logic, so just ignore that for now until I clean it up later.

 ```python
 import torch